Aquarists train each other in aquarium maintenance techniques at Absolutely Fish, a fish retail store in Clifton, NJ (USA).

 Discovering the U.S. Marine Aquarium Industry

-Dedicated volunteers from Mystic Aquarium have systematically searched the internet for marine aquarium businesses operating throughout the U.S. using a series of carefully considered and tested search terms.
+Dedicated volunteers from Mystic Aquarium systematically searched the internet for marine aquarium businesses operating throughout the U.S. using a series of carefully considered and tested search terms.
 The resulting database of 3,200 businesses provides not only contact information but also categorizes them by sector (e.g., retailer, wholesaler, public aquarium, etc.).
 This resource enables the Campaign to map the value chain, survey the industry to identify areas for sustainable business growth, and reach out to businesses with educational programs to improve fish husbandry and business management practices.

-Value Chain Mapping
+Value Chain Analysis

 Public Education